Employees Expect Purpose

 Lenses to Help Create More Meaning for Your Teams at Work

 Admittedly meaning, or purpose, is in the eyes of the beholder.
 Different people find meaning in different endeavors.
-But generally, there are four main sources of purpose in one’s professional life.
+But generally, we know form people manager assessment center data that there are four main sources of purpose in one’s professional life.

 - The Individual Impact Lens